bjspi/AI-Voice-Keyboard/README.md

 - **Added support for Bluetooth Headsets** : Added support for Bluetooth headsets (e.g., AirPods) as input source (Thanks to [@cuylerstuwe](https://github.com/cuylerstuwe/Dictate/tree/for-pr))
 - **Improved Workflow: Stop Recording and switch back**: Added a button to stop recording and return to previous Keyboard (e.g., Gboard) without needing to switch manually
 - **Enhanced Prompt Buttons**: Prompt buttons are always visible and intelligently handle text selection - using either existing selection or automatically selecting all text
-  - **Pressing prompt buttons during Active Recording**: Pressing prompt buttons during active recording just toggles this prompt to use after Recording Stop instead of immediately applying it to existing text
+  - **Pressing prompt buttons during Active Recording**: Pressing prompt buttons during an active recording just toggles this prompt to use after Recording Stop instead of immediately applying it to existing text
 - **Fixed Instant Recording**: Resolved issues with instant recording immediately ending in certain apps (e.g., Gemini)
 - **GBoard-Style Backspace-Functionality**: Added swipe-capability to backspace button for deleting multiple words at once
 - **Import/Export Prompts**: Added feature to import and export user-created prompts/presets
+- **Double click on Prompt Button**: Added feature to double-click prompt buttons in the Keyboard UI to edit them directly
 - **Improved Custom Characters with Emoji Support**: Smiley support added to "input custom characters" with improved limit and styling
 - **Better Style for Recording**: Added a more modern and appealing style during Recording to notice instantly when recording is active
 - **Smart Transcription Flow**: After finishing transcription, pressing send buttons (e.g., in WhatsApp) no longer triggers instant recording again